blakeberg/meteor-nodejs/README.md

 * you can also connect via scp of course

 ## Meteor
+JavaScript App Platform used for creating decentralized Apps (dapps) with Ethereum.

+### First App
 Create a new dummy app within a running container.

 1. connect with ssh